-- 5.76 CS72 states that 'The green, open and rural character of areas on the edge of the builtup areas but not in the Green Belt will be safeguarded through protection as open countryside, including (d) south of Stocksbridge (at Hollin Busk)'. - 5.77 This policy was drafted at a time when there was no OAN requirement and a very different approach to housing provision and distribution was being pursued in the terms of the RSS.
-This policy context has been removed.
-The Framework extends no such blanket protection over open countryside but requires the housing requirement to be met in full where possible and where it cannot be met then the duty to co-operate is engaged.
-The duty to co-operate has not been engaged and the LPA have claimed they can meet their housing need in this respect the policy is out of date in terms of paragraph 215. - 5.78 Furthermore, the policy directly relates to the provision of housing and as such the tilted balance generated by the lack of 5 year land supply, lessens the weight to be attributed to this policy so far as it applies to open countryside outside of the Green Belt. - 5.79 CS72 is not considered to be Framework compliant as it does not allow a planning balance to be applied, nor does it enable consideration of mitigation as per paragraph 152.
-On this basis it is considered that limited weight should be applied to the policy. - 5.80 It is clear from the wording of the policy that at the time of the policies adoption in 2009, there was considered to be sufficient previously developed land within the urban area so that the site was not required for housing.
+- 5.58 CS72 states that 'The green, open and rural character of areas on the edge of the builtup areas but not in the Green Belt will be safeguarded through protection as open countryside, including (d) south of Stocksbridge (at Hollin Busk)'. - 5.59 This policy was drafted at a time when there was no OAN requirement and a very different approach to housing provision and distribution was being pursued in the terms of the RSS.
+This policy context has been removed. - 5.60 The Framework extends no such blanket protection over open countryside but requires the housing requirement to be met in full where possible and where it cannot be met then the duty to co-operate is engaged.
+The duty to co-operate has not been engaged in any of the neighbouring Local Plans as demonstrated by the Statements of Common Ground between Sheffield, Rotherham, Barnsley and NEDDC, and the LPA have claimed they can meet their housing need. - 5.61 It is clear from the wording of the policy that at the time of the policies adoption in 2009, there was considered to be sufficient previously developed land within the urban area so that the site was not required for housing.
 However, circumstances have changed markedly since this time and the need for land is now sufficiently acute that the LPA have confirmed that a Green Belt Review will be undertaken to support the preparation of the new Local Plan.
-Additional land is required and as set out at paragraph 6.2-6.4 this includes the need for additional housing within Stocksbridge and Deepcar.
-CS72 is derived from settlement boundaries that reflect out of date housing requirements and should therefore carry limited weight. - 5.81 Furthermore, Policy CS72 restricts development within locations including Hollin Busk and seeks to carry this approach forward into future local plans.
+Additional land is required and as set out at paragraph 6.2 6.4 this includes the need for additional housing within Stocksbridge and Deepcar.
+CS72 is derived from settlement boundaries that reflect out of date housing requirements and should therefore carry limited weight. - 5.62 Furthermore, Policy CS72 restricts development within locations including Hollin Busk and seeks to carry this approach forward into future local plans.
 The policy seeks to protect green and open areas on the edge of settlements 'as if safeguarding open countryside', however the site is not designated as countryside within the UDP, nor does CS72 relate to a specific spatial area within the adopted Proposals Map.
-This 'blanket approach' to landscape protection is not in accordance with the Framework, which outlines a presumption in favour of sustainable development and requires development plan policies to be 'positively prepared', enabling a site by site assessment of benefits and harm resulting from proposals.
+This 'blanket approach' to landscape protection is not in accordance with the Framework, which outlines a presumption in favour of sustainable development and requires development plan policies to be 'positively prepared', enabling a site by site assessment of benefits and harm resulting from proposals. - 5.63 The Framework (paragraph 11b) requires that the objective assessed needs for housing should be met unless the policies in the Framework provide a strong reason for restricting the overall scale of development.
+Policies such as CS72 which are not in conformity with the Framework provide no such reason. - 5.64 Paragraph 170 of the Framework requires that decisions should contribute to and enhance the local environment by recognising the intrinsic character and beauty of the